 - 1. Shared or Carpool Travel Arrangement USBC encourages parents/guardians to pick up their Minor Athlete first and drop off their Minor Athlete last in any shared or carpool travel arrangement. - 2.
-Parent Training Parents/guardians receive the U.S. Center for SafeSport education and training on child abuse prevention before providing consent for their Minor Athlete to travel one-on-one with an Adult Participant.
+Parent Training Parents/guardians receive the U.S. Center for SafeSport education and training on child abuse prevention before providing consent for their Minor Athlete to travel.

-Policy #6: Lodging
+Policy #6: Lodging and Residential Environments